e280/renraku/README.md

     }
   })

-  // 'secure' augments the functons to require the 'auth' param first await secured.sum("hello", 1, 2)
+  // 'secure' augments the functions to require the 'auth' param first await secured.sum("hello", 1, 2)
   ```
 - use the `authorize` function on the clientside to provide the auth param upfront